HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/sink.md

 # Loot & More

-The Mobile Home Sink drops either healing items or ammo.
+The Sink drops either healing items or ammo.
 The former is slightly more common.

 # Tips